 - You must completely extinguish the campfire when you are finished.

-Creating Effective Wildfire Buffers offers valuable information and resources for property owners in rural areas
+Visit Creating Effective Wildfire Buffers for valuable information and resources for property owners in rural areas.